sagemath/sagewiki_to_gh-2022-10-10/faq.md

 the install process; see [[http://trac.sagemath.org/sage_trac/ticket/6375|trac #6375]] for this fix.

+=== I used Debian/Ubuntu to install Sage 3.0.5 and that version is giving lots of errors.
+What can I do? ===

+The version of Sage, i.e. Sage version 3.0.5, that's available through apt-get in Debian and Ubuntu is very old.
+No-one has yet found time to update the Debian/Ubuntu version of Sage.
+Help wanted!
+You should download the latest version of Sage from the [[http://www.sagemath.org/download.html|download page]].
+If you would like to help with updating the Debian/Ubuntu version of Sage, please email the [[http://groups.google.com/group/sage-devel|sage-devel]] mailing list.

 == Developing in Sage ==
 === What tools do I need to develop in Sage? ===
 You need the prerequisite tools listed in the README.txt file in the root directory of Sage.